RubenVerborgh/promiscuous/README.md

 <script src="promicuous-browser.js"></script>
 ```

-This version (and a minified one) can be build with:
+This version (and a minified one) can be built with:
 ```bash
 $ build/build.js
 ```